marcomuraro4/SubJuicy/README.md

 # SubJuicy

-SubJuicy is a monophonic synthesizer based on subtractive synthesis featuring four different filters, effects and tremolo controls.
+SubJuicy is a monophonic synthesizer based on subtractive synthesis featuring four different filters, effects, tremolo and other controls.
 The app was developed by means of the following libraries:
 - [Vue.js](https://vuejs.org/)
 - [Tone.js](https://tonejs.github.io/)